MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 2. The system validates that all team members in both TeamMembers and TeamMemberMapping are valid.
 3. The system validates that the target project is valid for copying by verifying the following conditions:

-    - There is no previous activity on the project (including selection of the **Tasks** tab), and the project is newly created.
+    - There isn't previous activity on the project (including selection of the **Tasks** tab), and the project is newly created.
-    - There is no previous copy, no import has been requested on this project, and the project doesn't have a **Failed** status.
+    - There isn't previous copy, no import has been requested on this project, and the project doesn't have a **Failed** status.

 4. The operation isn't called by using HTTP.

 ## Specify fields to copy

-When the action is called, **Copy Project** will look at the project view **Copy Project Columns** to determine which fields to copy when the project is copied.
+When the action is called, **Copy Project** looks at the project view **Copy Project Columns** to determine which fields to copy when the project is copied.

 ### Example